MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/path-data.md

 }
 ```

-The [**Dots and Dashes**](~/xamarin-forms/user-interface/graphics/skiasharp/paths/dots.md) guide discussed how you can use the `SKPathEffect.CreateDash` method to create a dashed line.
+The [**Dots and Dashes**](~/xamarin-forms/user-interface/graphics/skiasharp/paths/dots.md) article discussed how you can use the [`SKPathEffect.CreateDash`](xref:SkiaSharp.SKPathEffect.CreateDash*) method to create a dashed line.
 The first argument is a `float` array that generally has two elements: The first element is the length of the dashes, and the second element is the gap between the dashes.
 When the `StrokeCap` property is set to `SKStrokeCap.Round`, then the rounded ends of the dash effectively lengthen the dash length by the stroke width on both sides of the dash.
 Thus, setting the first array element to 0 creates a dotted line.

 The distance between these dots is governed by the second array element.
 As you'll see shortly, these two `SKPaint` objects are used to draw circles with a radius of 90 units.
 The circumference of this circle is therefore 180π, which means that the 60 minute marks must appear every 3π units, which is the second value in the `float` array in `minuteMarkPaint`.
-The twelve hour marks must appear every 15π units, which is the value in the second `float` array.
+The 12 hour marks must appear every 15π units, which is the value in the second `float` array.

 The `PrettyAnalogClockPage` class sets a timer to invalidate the surface every 16 milliseconds, and the `PaintSurface` handler is called at that rate.
 The earlier definitions of the `SKPath` and `SKPaint` objects allow for very clean drawing code: